rgalljamov/learn2walk/README.md

 ### Supplementary videos

-- Main video for the ICRA 2022 Submission is located in the `media` folder
+- Main video for the submission is located in the `media` folder
 - Videos of the walking gait recorded using different action spaces can be found in `media/videos_action_spaces` and in the [following Google Drive Folder](https://drive.google.com/drive/folders/1m-A7gxOcjN1_ZeDBMGs1AZ6Khp1Ebrjv?usp=sharing)

 ### Questions?